 If you’re absent through sickness, you must inform your course tutor and email the course support team.
 You must also always inform your sponsoring company.

-Cadets can live in the University's David Moxon and Lucia Foster Welch student residences.
+Cadets can live in the University's David Moxon and Chantry student residences.
 Both residences are in Southampton city centre and are a short walk from the St Mary's and the main East Park Terrace campuses.